James Columbus Venable (1857–1882)

 He lost his grandmother Susan Justice in 1881.
 He remained in the company of his sister Virginia.

-He died on September 26, 1882, just weeks before his 25th birthday.
-James was laid to rest in the Justice Cemetery, near his mother’s and grandmother's grave .
-His sister Jennie Wallis had him buried in the Wallis section of the cemetery.
-The cause of his death remains unknown.
+He died of typhoid fever on Tuesday September 26, 1882, just weeks before his 25th birthday.
+James was laid to rest in the Justice Cemetery.
+His sister Jennie (nee Venable) Wallis had him buried in the Wallis section of the cemetery in close proximity to his mother’s and grandmother's graves.

 A tall, weathered stone monument in a wooded forested area, with inscriptions on its base, surrounded by trees and natural forest floor.